Gravity-Induced Modulation of Negative Differential Thermal Resistance in Fluids: Derivation of heat flux and collision frequency

-What Eq.~(\ref{EqtDU1}) suggests is clear: For a particle starting from the lower end and reaching the upper end in the end, it will experience $p_{L\rightarrow L}/p_{L\rightarrow U}$ collisions with the lower end on average.
-Therefore, the average time the particle spends can be divided into two parts as the r.h.s. of Eq.~(\ref{EqtDU1}) indicates.
+Equation~(\ref{EqtDU1}) has a clear physical interpretation: for a particle launched from the lower boundary and eventually reaching the upper boundary, the mean number of collisions with the lower boundary is $p_{L\rightarrow L}/p_{L\rightarrow U}$.
+Consequently, the average transit time naturally separates into two contributions, as reflected on the right-hand side of Eq.~(\ref{EqtDU1}).

-The above derivation results can be easily generalized to one-dimensional or three-dimensional systems.
-By summarizing these results, the heat flux formula, Eq.~(\ref{J}), applicable to three dimensions is finally expressed as
+The above derivations can be readily generalized to one- or three-dimensional systems.
+Summarizing these results, the heat flux expression, Eq.~(\ref{J}), generalized to $d$ spatial dimensions, takes the form